serafinski/LangGraph-Compare/docs/getting_started.rst

 In case of `Building a Basic Chatbot <https://langchain-ai.github.io/langgraph/tutorials/introduction/#part-1-build-a-basic-chatbot>`_, we have only one node called :code:`chatbot_node`.

 Because of that, we will only have one node in :code:`nodes` list.
-Once graph config is defined, we can execute the needed method to export all JSON's to one :code:`.csv` file.
+Once graph config is defined, we can execute the needed method to export all JSON's to one :code:`csv` file.

-In this case, You can also use the benefits of :code:`initialize_experiment`.
+In this case, You can also use the benefits of :code:`create_experiment`.

 .. code-block:: python

     # Needed imports
-    from langgraph_log_parser.create_experiment import initialize_experiment
+    from langgraph_log_parser.experiment import create_experiment
     from langgraph_log_parser.jsons_to_csv import GraphConfig, export_jsons_to_csv

     # Init for experiment project structure
-    exp = initialize_experiment("test")
+    exp = create_experiment("test")

     # Rest of the code...